roncterry/azure-course-tools/README.md

-# Use the *delete-course-env-from-azure.sh* Script
+# Use the *remove-course-env-from-azure.sh* Script

 ## Intro: